Scille/parsec-cloud/docs/adminguide/hosting/index.rst

 The administration token
 ------------------------

-To be able to perform admin tasks (like creating an organization) on the backend, an administration token is required.
+To be able to perform admin tasks (like creating an organization) on the server, an administration token is required.
 Below you will find a simple script to generate a token:

 .. literalinclude:: gen-admin-token.sh